-Our Board consists of ten directors.
-The term of office for each of our directors will expire at the time of our next annual general meeting of shareholders to be held in 2019.
-The following table sets forth the name, province or state and country of residence and position(s) held for each of our directors and executive officers, as well as the date of election of each of our directors:
+Our Board consists of eight directors.
+The term of office for each of our directors will expire at the time of our next annual general meeting of shareholders to be held in 2020.
+The following table sets forth, as at the date hereof, the name, province or state and country of residence and position(s) held for each of our directors and executive officers, as well as the date of election of each of our directors:

-Name and Province or State and Country of Residence Current Position(s) Director Since Kenneth A. Shields (1) British Columbia, Canada Chairman, Chief Executive Officer, President and Director June 3, 2010 David E. Roberts (2)(3) Ontario, Canada Director May 27, 2010 George Malpass British Columbia, Canada Director May 27, 2010 Jim Jia British Columbia, Canada Director June 3, 2010 Michael Costello (2)(3) British Columbia, Canada Director April 18, 2012 Pat Bell (1) British Columbia, Canada Director August 12, 2013 Tom Reed (1)(3) Georgia, United States of America Director February 22, 2016 Janine North (1)(2)(3) British Columbia, Canada Director February 14, 2017 Charles P. Miller Texas, United States of America Director July 9, 2018 George R. Judd Georgia, United States of America Director July 9, 2018 Yuri Lewis British Columbia, Canada Chief Financial Officer and Corporate Secretary N/A Hans Thur British Columbia, Canada Executive Vice President N/A Adam Infanti British Columbia, Canada Vice President, Canadian Operations N/A Brett Bray Arkansas, United States of America Vice President, U.S. Operations N/A Jordan Neeser British Columbia, Canada Vice President, Finance N/A
+Name and Province or State and Country of Residence Current Position(s) Director Since Kenneth A. Shields (1) British Columbia, Canada Chairman, Chief Executive Officer, President and Director June 3, 2010 David E. Roberts (2)(3) Ontario, Canada Director May 27, 2010 Jim Jia British Columbia, Canada Director June 3, 2010 Michael Costello British Columbia, Canada Director April 18, 2012 Tom Reed (1)(3) Georgia, United States of America Director February 22, 2016 Janine North (1)(2)(3) British Columbia, Canada Director February 14, 2017 Charles P. Miller (2) Texas, United States of America Director July 9, 2018